 Did you get to see my last bread recipe?
 The Simple Sorghum Sourdough was recently posted and has since been a huge hit!
 I’m so proud of all the gluten-free, vegan bakers that have tried it already!

-It fills my heart with so much joy to help people with food sensitivities and allergies to make safe, nutritious bread alternative!
+It fills my heart with so much joy to help people with food sensitivities and allergies to make safe, nutritious bread alternatives!

 My bread recipes are usually safe for people with autoimmune diseases and are great for people with celiac disease.
 If you know anyone that would love to try GFV baking, please tell them about Fresh is Real.
 They can join the Facebook group!

-Once try this vibrant coloured Vegetable Beetloaf recipe, take a picture and share it with us!
-Tag it @freshisreal with hashtag #freshisreal on Instagram or Facebook!
+Once you try this vibrant coloured Vegetable Beetloaf recipe, take a picture and share it with us on Instagram!
+Tag it @freshisreal_ with hashtag #freshisreal

-One more thing, please comment below about your experience and rate this post to help others find it!
+One more thing, if you make this recipe please leave a comment below with a rating!
+It will help others find it!

 Imagine the perfect holiday meal with creamy mashed potatoes, The Best Gluten-Free Vegan Gravy and Vegetable Beetloaf!
 This dish is a simple and creative way to serve vegetables!
 It’s packed with an abundance of fresh produce: beets, potatoes, carrots, mushrooms, peas, corn, onion, garlic, herbs, and a few more standard ingredients plus it’s gluten-free, vegan and allergen-friendly!